-Today, we will continue to work with a scale we covered in a recent column.
-We will explore that same scale, the Phrygian dominant, in a two-note-per-string sequence.
+Today, we'll continue to work with a scale we covered in a recent column.
+We'll explore that same scale, the Phrygian dominant, in a two-note-per-string sequence.
 We'll also add a sitar-style bending phrase.

 The notes of the scale are as follows: E – F - G# - A – B – C – D – E